 Checkr ETA, which is available in the Candidate Portal, provides an estimate of when your report should be complete.
 Actual delivery time is not guaranteed.

 Having trouble logging into the Candidate Portal?
-Check out our FAQ: I can’t log into the Candidate Portal.
+Refer to How do I log into the Candidate Portal?